slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/mutable_deployments.md

   4. Deploy a mutable run, giving 0 as the number of machines for the clients.
 Does this work?
 Can you add these types of machines later?
+  5. Define the mutation scripts for your deployment and ensure that they are called when machines are added or removed.
+  6. How would you collect information from the application to automatically scale an application?

 [mutability-scripts]: https://github.com/slipstream/SlipStreamClient/tree/master/client